Badge, Port Macquarie Regatta; 1936; 2013.63

 Badge, Port Macquarie RegattaAbout this object

-This celluloid and tin button badge featuring a photograph of the Australian champion sailing boat Tangalooma was used to raise funds for and promote the 1936 Port Macquarie Regatta.
+This celluloid and tin button badge featuring a black and white photograph of the Australian champion sailing boat Tangalooma in the centre and text 'PORT MACQUARIE REGATTA 1936 around the outer edge was used to raise funds for and promote the 1936 Port Macquarie Regatta.
 It is a reminder of the earliest organised water craft events held on the Hastings River and of the community’s efforts to hold such events.

 Port Macquarie held regattas from as early as 1882 and possibly much earlier.
 Originally a sailing event, over the years motor speed boats and rowing sculls were also featured in the annual Easter regatta.